natanbs/Jenkins-Terraform/README.md

 cd main
 terraform workspace new tf-customer1  # Create and select the tf-customer1 env.
-All the actions will be performed in this env. terraform init                        # Downloads and installs all the required modules for this project. terraform plan                        # Show which components terraform will create or update with once applied in AWS. terraform apply                       # Perform all the actions shown in the plan above. terraform destroy                     # Once the env is not needed anymore, the destroy command will remove all its installed components from AWS.
+All the actions will be performed in this env. terraform init                        # Downloads and installs all the required modules for this project. terraform plan                        # Show the components terraform will create or update on AWS once applied with Terraform. terraform apply                       # Perform all the actions shown in the plan above. terraform destroy                     # Once the env is not needed anymore, the destroy command will remove all its installed components from AWS.
 ```

 #### Created components: